omgnetwork/omgnetwork.github.io/docs/security/bug-bounty-program.md

 ### Testing

 To interact with the OMG Network, you can leverage [omg-js](https://github.com/omgnetwork/omg-js) the official client reference implementation.
-You can also check out [omg-cli](https://github.com/omgnetwork/omg-cli) a command line tool that was specifically created to make security testing more straight forward by isolating end points and by providing callable interfaces for both the contracts as well as the watcher component.
+You can also check out [omg-cli](https://github.com/omgnetwork/omg-cli) a command-line tool that was specifically created to make security testing more straightforward by isolating end points and by providing callable interfaces for both the contracts as well as the watcher component.

 For debugging the root chain contracts in the audit environment check out our public [Tenderly project](https://dashboard.tenderly.co/public/omg-network/audit-a69c763-rinkeby-lr).

 ## Issues we are interested in

 We do appreciate that participants of our bug bounty program spend their time and creativity on finding issues in our systems.
 We are determined to review issues asap and reward successful submissions fairly and according to the risk that the vulnerability poses to the OMG network.
-The following list should give you some ideas for issues that we regard as high value submissions.
+The following list should give you some ideas for issues that we regard as high-value submissions.

 - Compromise funds from users who have deposited or received funds on the OMG network
-- Prevent users from depositing, withdrawing or transacting funds on the OMG network
+- Prevent users from depositing, withdrawing, or transacting funds on the OMG network
 - Double spend a UTXO on the plasma network and exit it to the root chain (Ethereum) without raising a byzantine event
 - Include invalid transactions in a block and the watcher does not raise byzantine events
 - Brick the exit priority queue of a token so that no funds can be exited anymore.
-Token must be ERC20 conform.
+The token must be ERC20 conform.
 - Gain access to a system and run OS commands aka getting shell

-The list is not meant to limit or discourage other types of submissions but it should give some idea on what issues we really care about and increase the chances of a successful submission (and bounty award).
+The list is not meant to limit or discourage other types of submissions but it should give some idea of what issues we really care about and increase the chances of a successful submission (and bounty award).

 ## Bounty Rewards